 GRBL CONTROLLER.
 Informatie (ENG): Grbl Controller is software that is designed to send GCode to CNC machines, such as 3D milling machines.
 It isn’t super smart, it just needs to give the user a nice way to get commands down to whatever controller they are using.
 Version 3.0 is has been optimized for the Arduino to control Grbl shields.
 GRBL controller application with G-Code visualizer written in Qt.
 Supported functions: Controlling GRBL-based cnc-machine via console commands, buttons on form, numpad.
 Monitoring cnc-machine state.
 Loading, editing, saving and sending of G-code files to cnc-machine.
 Visualizing G-code files.
 System requirements for running 'Candle': Windows.
 The CNC router software from Mozaik will take you from design to fully developed machine ready G-code with ease.
 Few of the features from the long list of this software offers are huge pre-defined parts giving you almost all the parts ready for drag-and-drop, intelligent joinery, intelligent algorithms to get optimized nesting, and the ability to control localized nesting.

-You can use any number of GUIs but the premise is always the same.Once the firmware is on your board, connect it via USB, power it on, and search in your /dev/ directory for your Arduino (type that into Terminal and start typing 'tty' and then hit Tab until something shows up).
-If you have the Arduino software, use the drop down menus to identify an address like /dev/ttyusb#### or /dev/wchusbserial####The numbers will be unique to your computer.
+The numbers will be unique to your computer.
 Take note of these.If you're using the Arduino software, connect to the chip through there and open up the Serial Monitor.
 You can start sending GCode right there.You can also follow examples on GRBL's github source to see .ino files to upload via the Arduino software that run your GCode.

 TO USE PYTHON

-Get the dependency that allows python to send and receive information over your USB ports.git clone https://github.com/pyserial/pyserial.gitcd pyserial && python setup.py install
+Get the dependency that allows python to send and receive information over your USB ports.git clone https://github.com/pyserial/pyserial.git

-(Alternatively, pip install pyserial)
+(Alternatively, pip install pyserial

 You might need a driver to make sure your computer can communicate with your Arduino.

 Chinese knock-offs sometimes don't play nice with these.
 Use http://www.wch.cn/download/CH341SER_MAC_ZIP.html for the Nano, for example.
-Google around until your device is listed in /dev/.
+Google around until your device is listed in /dev/

 Authentic drivers are found at http://www.ftdichip.com/Drivers/VCP.htm